MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/disconnecting-an-offline-state-add-in.md

 ## <a name="terminate-add-in-function"></a>Encerrar a função de suplemento

-O `HrTermAddin` chamadas de função a `inDeInitMonitor`, `HrRemoveMenuItems`, e `UnloadLibraries` funções para finalizar limpando o suplemento do estado Offline.
+A função `HrTermAddin` chama as funções `inDeInitMonitor`, `HrRemoveMenuItems` e `UnloadLibraries` para terminar a limpeza do suplemento de estado offline.

 ### <a name="cmyaddinhrtermaddin-example"></a>Exemplo de CMyAddin::HrTermAddin()